Calculus, Gauge Theory and Noncommutative Worlds

-This includes a special element $H$ such that the total time derivative $\dot{F} = [F,H]$ for any $F$ in the non-commutative domain.
-We show how the formal analog of Hamilton's equations arises naturally in a flat coordinate system, and we show how Schr\"{o}dinger's equation arises from the time derivative made appropriately complex.
-Section 3 explores the consequences of defining dynamics in the form where $\{ {\cal G}_{1},\cdots, {\cal G}_{d} \}$ is a collection of elements of the non-commutative domain $\cal N.$ Write ${\cal G}_{i}$ relative to flat coordinates via ${\cal G}_{i} = P_{i} - A_{i}.$ This is a definition of $A_{i}$ with $\partial_i F= \partial F/\partial X_{i} = [F,P_{i}].$ The formalism of gauge theory appears naturally via the curvature of $\nabla_i$ with $\nabla_{i}(F) = [F, P_i - A_i]$ that is given by the formula
+Included is a special element $H$ such that the total time derivative is given by the formula $\dot{F} = [F,H]$ for any $F$ in the noncommutative domain.
+We assume an initial ``flat" coordinatization where algebra elements $X^{1},\cdots,X^{n}$ represent position coordinates and commute with each other, and another set of elements $P_1 , \cdots , P_n $ that commute with one another represent their partial derivatives.
+We take $[X^i , P_j ] = \delta_{ij}$ where this means that the commutator is equal to $0$ unless $i=j$ when it is equal to $1.$ Hence we can define $\partial F/\partial X^i = [F, P_i ].$ \\

-With $\dot{X_{i}} = {\cal G}_{i}= P_{i} - A_{i},$ we let $ g_{ij} = [X_{i}, \dot{X_{j}}]$ and show that this is a natural choice for a generalized metric.
-In particular, we show that for a quadratic Hamiltonian with these metric coefficients, the formula $ g_{ij} = [X_{i}, \dot{X_{j}}]$ is a consequence.
-Furthermore, we show that for any $F,$ This means that with this choice of Hamiltonian the non-commutative world satisfies a correct analog to standard time derivative formula in commutative contexts.
-Higher order constraints of this sort are considered in \cite{Constraints}.
-Here we work at the level of this first constraint.
-We show how a covariant version of the Levi-Civita connection arises naturally in this commutator calculus.
-This connection satisfies the formula
+A formal analog of Hamilton's equations arises in a flat coordinate system, and the Heisenberg version of Schr\"{o}dinger's equation arises as well.
+Section 4 explores the consequences of defining dynamics in the form